SeungHyukYang/Amazon_Vine_Analysis/README.md

 ## Summary

 The group of unpaid reviews were significantly larger than paid group and unpaid review group tend to rate 5 stars more often in sports product than paid review group.
+It is hard to determine the unpaid or paid are biased since the data set doesn't provide variables that potentially affect the decision of purchasing.
+We could break down why unpaid group rated higher than paid group through qualitative data collection to see which factors affect the result.